fsziegler/GTD-Kanban/README.md

 You may iterate through the second and third phases any number of times as your refine your product.

 ####Reliable, Maintainable, Scalable
 `"Rational behavior requires theory.
-Reactive behavior requires only reflex reaction"`
+Reactive behavior requires only reflex action"`

 `--W. Edwards Deming`